Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

-In the next section, we will see that this bigrading information can simply be determined by multiplying certain $2 \times 2$ matrices together (Theorem~\ref{thm-mat-actions}), but for now we will use the calculation so far.

-An orientation of $8_2$ orients the underlying tangle.
-To calibrate both the homological and quantum grading information of $\Kb{5,1,2}$, we keep track of the grading information associated to the $z$-end at the start of the morphism string of each intermediate complex in the construction of $\Kb{5,1,2}$.
-Determining how the grading information of this subobject changes when crossings are added to the underlying tangle can be done by examining: the morphism leaving the subobject; the orientation of the crossing being added; whether the crossing is being added to the to the right or bottom of the tangle.
-The relative change in the grading information for positively oriented crossings is listed in the table below.

-The corresponding values for negatively-oriented crossings differ from their positively-oriented counterparts by $-3/-1$.
-After applying this process to our construction of the morphism string of $\Kb{5,1,2}$ above, we find that the first subobject in string of $\Kb{5,1,2}$ has grading/homological height $-16/-6$.

-For all intents and purposes we're done, though it's common to write the result as the Khovanov polynomial instead of the actual Khovanov homology.
-One is more succinct than the other and they essentially contain the same information.
+For all intents and purposes we're done, although it's common to write the result as the Khovanov polynomial instead of the actual Khovanov homology.
+The Khovanov polynomial of a link is a two-variable Laurent polynomial in $\Z[q^{\pm 1},t^{\pm 1}]$ defined by